Monster Cookies are a favorite for my family. They're chewy, peanut buttery, chocolatey, and easy to make. They're made with oats instead of flour!

 - 1 cup granulated sugar

 - 12 ounces smooth peanut butter use the processed kind that doesn't separate - you will get better results than with natural peanut butter

 - ½ cup unsalted butter softened (use a dairy-free butter alternative to make these cookies dairy-free)

 - ½ cup M&M's (skip these and add extra dairy-free chocolate chips to make these cookies dairy-free)

 - ½ cup chocolate chips (use dairy-free chocolate chips to make these cookies dairy-free)

 - 4 ½ cups rolled oats NOT instant or steel cut oats

 - Heat oven to 350°F and line cookie sheets with parchment paper.

-- Add the chocolate chips, M&M's, baking powder and oats and stir until combined.
+- Add ½ cup M&M's, ½ cup chocolate chips, 2 teaspoons baking powder, and 4 ½ cups rolled oats and stir until combined.

 - Drop roughly 2 Tablespoon scoops of dough onto the prepared cookie sheets.